httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Interaction with "https" URIs

 Clients MUST NOT send `http` requests and `https` requests on the same connection.
+Similarly, clients MUST NOT send `http` requests for multiple origins on the same connection.

 ## The "http-opportunistic" well-known URI {#well-known}